-Factbox: Facebook's IPO: who gets rich?
+FACTBOX: Facebook's IPO: who gets rich?

 Zuckerberg, who started Facebook in 2004 from his Harvard dorm room, is selling shares worth a little over $1 billion.

-Mark Pincus, co-founder of the gaming company Zynga Inc, is set to get his second payout in six months.
+Mark Pincus, co-founder of the gaming company Zynga Inc (ZNGA.O), is set to get his second payout in six months.
 He still stands to make almost $32 million, on top of his take when the social gaming giant he co-founded went public last year.

 Assuming a mid-point price of $36, following are details on the amount the selling stockholders will make: